Key takeaways:

 “Family history” is always mentioned by the doctor as an important indicator of your risk of heart disease, especially if a family member had a heart attack at a young age.
 Lp(a) is often the reason that this question is asked.

-A significant way that researchers have found family history playing a role is through the inheritance of a genetic variant that increases lipoprotein(a).
+A significant way that researchers have found family history plays a role in early heart attacks is by the genetic variants that increase lipoprotein(a).

-Additionally, low Lp(a) levels are linked with a lower risk of heart failure, stroke, vascular disease, and aortic stenosis.[ref]
+Additionally, the opposite is true –> low Lp(a) levels are linked with a lower risk of heart failure, stroke, vascular disease, and aortic stenosis.[ref]

 When you get your Lp(a) test results, how do you know if it is just slightly high or seriously scary?